-Athens is a Fayette county community located at the junction of KY 418 and KY 1973.
-It was settled in 1783 and was known as Cross Plains for the crossing of two buffalo traces at the site, which became the Cleveland Pike and Boonesboro Road.
+Athens is a Fayette county community located about 10 miles southeast of the center of Lexington.
+It was settled about 1783 and was known as Cross Plains for the crossing of two buffalo traces at the site, which became the Cleveland Pike and Boonesboro Road.
 The town was laid out in 1826 as Athens, probably referring to nearby Lexington's nickname, "The Athens of the West," and it was chartered by the state.

 SEARCH THE KENTUCKY ATLAS & GAZETTEER

-© 2017 David C. Elbon
+© 2024 David C. Elbon